ehbrandon/icj-consortium.org/_posts/2014-12-09-event-promoting-accountability-for-human-rights-violations.md

 Wednesday, 10 December 2014,  6:00-8:30pm

-Hosted by the International Criminal Justice Consortium and the Kingdom of the Netherlands in observance of International Human Rights Day
+Sponsored by the International Criminal Justice Consortium and the Kingdom of the Netherlands in observance of International Human Rights Day

 ![](/assets/img/event-2014-12-10-page-1.png)
 ![](/assets/img/event-2014-12-10-page-2.png)